 "When you see it work, it is so amazing-the bone marrow just goes from being full of leukemia to being in remission, and very large tumors simply melt away," Riddell said.

 Riddell and his colleagues at Fred Hutch knew immunity could last a lifetime-that's how vaccines work.
-So the researchers reasoned that perhaps they were starting with the wrong T-cells.
-They began advanced testing on different types of T-cells and found that one type-central memory cells-had the staying power the scientists were seeking.
-They now had a sustainable starting point for cancer immunotherapy: T-cells with the capacity to survive.
+So the researchers reasoned that perhaps they were starting with the wrong T cells.
+They began advanced testing on different types of T cells and found that one type-central memory cell had the staying power the scientists were seeking.
+They now had a sustainable starting point for cancer immunotherapy: T cells with the capacity to survive.

 The approach holds promise for fighting different types of leukemia, including chemotherapy-resistant acute lymphoblastic leukemia in children, and breast, ovarian and skin cancers.
 Riddell's team's insights may also strengthen the work of University of Washington researchers developing potential breast-cancer vaccines.